“When humans know themselves,

 I offer sessions outdoors at nearby trailheads and parks.
 The presence of the more-than-human world invites us into deeper relationship and meaning, while mirroring the awe and peril of our personal lives.
 There are innumerable benefits to practicing therapy outdoors.
 We can walk-and-talk, find a place to sit quietly, or explore the natural world through woodcraft, observation, land art, and (sometimes) berry picking.

 Complementary to my work as a professional counselor, I also teach courses on Wilderness/nature-based therapy at Southwestern Community College and Western Carolina University, facilitate rites-of-passage/transpersonal ecology experiences with wildmind, and advise the board of directors for Journeymen.

-I live in the town of Hot Springs with my wife and son, our cat, and a small herd of llamas.
-I enjoy spending time with family and friends, foraging for wild mushrooms, canoeing down the French Broad, and exploring the endless hidden coves of the Southern Appalachian mountains.
+I live in the town of Hot Springs with my wife and two kids, a clowder of cats, a rascal dog, and a small herd of llamas.
+I enjoy spending time with family and friends, playing music, foraging wild mushrooms, canoeing the local waterways, and wandering the endless coves of our Southern Appalachian Mountains.